Costava/ortho-grid-demo/README.md

-# README
+# Orthographic Grid Demo

 Real-time rendering of a grid using an orthographic projection.
-Camera can be moved with WASD, space bar, and Q.
+Move camera with WASD, space bar, and Q.
-Use mouse to rotate camera.
+Rotate camera with mouse.
+Zoom in/out with mouse wheel.

 The makefile has `build` and `clean` recipes.